ec-europa/atomium/README.md

 services.
 If a service is defined in both files, Docker Compose merges the configurations.
-By using `.env` file to define variables, such as PHP version, which allows a quick debug on docker-compose by running the bellow command without spinup the container and also avoid hard-coding values, copy `.env.dist` into `.env` file.
+By using `.env` file to define variables, such as PHP version, which allows a quick debug on docker-compose by running the below command without spinup the container and also avoid hard-coding values.
 ```bash
 docker-compose config
 ```